 Tinnitus is the perception of sound (e.g., ringing, rushing, roaring, hissing, etc.) in the head or ears in the absence of an external stimulus.

-During an initial tinnitus evaluation, a patient and audiologist:
+During an initial tinnitus consultation, a patient and audiologist:

 - Assess and discuss the nature of the tinnitus.

 - Review the history of the tinnitus, any hearing loss and any sensitivity to sounds.

 While there is no "cure" to completely eliminate tinnitus, many patients are able to find significant relief.